 ii.
 EditLogs: Current modifications done in the files of the filesystem are stored in EditLogs.

 Secondary NameNode is also called a checkpoint node because it performs regular checkpoints.
 It acts as a helper for primary NameNode.

 - Secondary NameNode combines FsImage and EditLogs from the NameNode.

-- It reads all the information of filesystem from the storage memory of NameNode and writes this information on a hard disk of the filesystem.
+- It reads all the filesystem information from the storage memory of NameNode and writes this information on a hard disk of the filesystem.

-- It downloads the FsImage and EditLogs from NameNode at regular intervals and read the modification information done EditLogs files and note down the modification to the FsImage.
-This process creates new FsImage which is then sent back to the NameNode.
-Whenever the NameNode will start it will use these FsImage.
+- It downloads the FsImage and EditLogs from NameNode at regular intervals, reads the modification information done by EditLogs files, and notes the modification to the FsImage.
+This process creates new FsImage, which is then sent back to the NameNode.
+Whenever the NameNode starts, it will use these FsImage.

 DataNode is also known as a slave node because it handles every node that contains data on a slave machine.
 DataNode stores data in ext3 or ext4 file format.

 Data node performs the following tasks: